 - The success of the mentoring program relies on maintaining a level of interest, commitment and communication.
-Take some time to build rapport at the first meeting and get to know each other. - Discuss what expectations you have and what you would both like to get out of the mentoring relationship. - · Identify what topics you would like to discuss use the suggested topics resource as a guide. - Discuss the study and career goals the student would like to achieve by the end of the mentoring program. - Complete the Mentoring Agreement together.
-The student is responsible for bringing this to the first meeting. - In addition to getting to know each other, discuss your respective boundaries and expectations including: - How often you will meet - Where you will meet (online/in-person) - How you will maintain contact between meetings (phone, text, email)
+Take some time to build rapport at the first meeting and get to know each other. - · Discuss what expectations you have and what you would both like to get out of the mentoring relationship. - Identify what topics you would like to discuss use the suggested topics resource as a guide. - Discuss the study and career goals the student would like to achieve by the end of the mentoring program. - Complete the Mentoring Agreement together.
+The student is responsible for bringing this to the first meeting. - In addition to getting to know each other, discuss your respective boundaries and expectations including: - · How often you will meet - Where you will meet (online/in-person) - How you will maintain contact between meetings (phone, text, email)

-This information is to be recorded on the Mentoring Agreement and you are responsible for sending the completed form to Jackie Fuller via: studentfutures@hass.uq.edu.au.
+This information is to be recorded on the Mentoring Agreement and the student mentee is responsible for uploading the completed form to Chronus.
+Email Cammie Westerman any questions via: c.westerman@uq.edu.au.